Technical Meeting on the Collisional-Radiative Properties of Tungsten and Hydrogen in Edge Plasma of Fusion Devices

 Tungsten charge state distributions: plasma transport may shape the W charge state distribution (CSD): transport effects may change the averaged charge density <Z> and broaden the spatial range.
 The CSD deviates from transport-free, equilibrium values and offers information on plasma transport, provided that adequate ionization balance calculations are available.
 This is crucial for ITER: plasma transport measurements focus on the ionization balance of W. In ITER there will be no low-Z neutral beams employed, which are used in other fusion devices to monitor and observe plasma transport.

-Collisional-Radiative (CR) modelling: the relation of CR modelling to plasma transport simulations; non-LTE code activities on testing CR codes for W; CR model implementations: configurational average (i.e. <Z>) vs. detailed models (up to thousands of charge states).
+#####Atomic and molecular data: theory and modelling Collisional-Radiative (CR) modelling: the relation of CR modelling to plasma transport simulations; non-LTE code activities on testing CR codes for W; CR model implementations: configurational average (i.e. <Z>) vs. detailed models (up to thousands of charge states).

 Molecular radiation of hydrogen and deuterium (OES and UV/VUV ranges): Detecting and interpreting molecular radiation gives access to molecular fluxes as well as vibrational and rotational populations: parameters that are of relevance to assessing the effectiveness of MAR (see above), The accuracy of modelling molecular radiation by collisional-radiative models is directly correlated with the accuracy and completeness of the set of input data used, including the cross sections for electron-impact excitation of molecular states.
 Up to now, two strongly-diverging sets of cross sections were available; the first steps towards establishing a more reliable and accurate alternative set are currently in progress.

-Self-absorption caused by optical thickness of the atomic Lyman emission lines can result in significant radiation trapping, influencing the energy balance and the ionization / recombination rates in the divertor plasma.
+#####The effect of opacity Self-absorption caused by optical thickness of the atomic Lyman emission lines can result in significant radiation trapping, influencing the energy balance and the ionization / recombination rates in the divertor plasma.
 If the radiation trapping is high, this may make the transition to a detached divertor more difficult.
 A second effect of opacity is that it strongly affects the intensity of emission lines and has to be taken into account in population models used for interpreting such emission.
 To do so, profiles of the opacity along the line-of-sight used are needed; this information is not presently available.

-In ITER medium charge states of W are expected to be responsible for the majority of re-radiation from transient pulses.
+#####Middle-charge states of W (W10+ – 25+) In ITER medium charge states of W are expected to be responsible for the majority of re-radiation from transient pulses.
 Key processes for which data is needed are: ion line data and ionization, recombination and excitation rates.

-Related Projects and Meetings
+####Related Projects and Meetings

 Agenda